 If your child loves their sport and has the passion to play and practice, then they can play in college.
 But, the biggest question for playing in college should be “will they receive PT?”

 PT = Playing time…This the currency that every athlete wants to spend.

 I know several athletes who were “good enough” to play at the top level of collegiate sports, and they chose to go that path instead of going someplace where they could actually play and contribute on a consistent basis.

 Alas, do you as a parent even want them to play Division I?
-It is another full-time job — 6 am weights, 8 am classes, finished classes by 2:45, a practice done by 6PM, study and dinner finished by 11 PM.
+It is another full-time job — 5 or 6 am weights or practice, 8 am classes, finished classes by 2:45, a practice done by 6PM, study and dinner finished by 11 PM.
 Rinse and repeat, rinse and repeat.